Old Latin: First declension (a)

-The stems of nouns of this declension usually end in -ā and are typically feminine.
+The stems of nouns of this declension usually end in -a and are typically feminine.
+There are some nominative singular forms in Plautus that, based on their scansion, are probably to be read as containing a final long vowel -ā.
+However, these forms are probably the result of Hellenizing influence rather than a genuine archaism.
 A nominative case ending of -s in a few masculines indicates the nominative singular case ending may have been originally -s: paricidas for later parricida, but the -s tended to get lost.
 In the nominative plural, -ī replaced original -s as in the genitive singular.

 In the genitive singular, the -s was replaced with -ī from the second declension, the resulting diphthong shortening to -ai subsequently becoming -ae.
 The original form is maintained in some formulas, e.g. pater familiās.
 The genitive plural ending -āsōm (classical -ārum following rhotacism), borrowed from the pronouns, began to overtake original -om.

-In the dative singular the final i is either long or short.
-The ending becomes -ae, -a (Feronia) or -e (Fortune).